 High Contrast

-In photography and cinematography the term “contrast” refers to the difference in brightness between the lit and shady areas of an image.
-In this respect, an image in high contrast has a high amount of alternating deep dark shadows and very brightly lit areas giving a rather restless or uneasy impression.
-See also chiaroscuro.
-Opposite of low contrast.
-A lighting style which is characterized by high contrast lighting is called low-key lighting
+In photography and cinematography “contrast” refers to the difference in brightness between lit and shady areas of an image.
+In this respect, an image in high contrast has a high amount of alternating deep dark shadows and very brightly lit areas giving a rather uneasy or harsh impression.

 « Back to Glossary Index